maldoinc/wireup/docs/pages/getting_started.md

         return app
     ```

-Now that the setup is complete it's time to move on to the next step.
+Now that the setup is complete, let's move on to the next step.

 ## 2. Define services
 ### KeyValueStore